Prototypist1/FunctionFlow/ReadMe.md

 ### Parallelism

-Function Graph can automatically parallelize your graph.
+Function Flow can automatically parallelize your flow.
 Much like automatic wiring, automatic parallelization is pretty simple.
 Each sub-algorithm is run as soon as all the sub-algorithms that produce its inputs are finished.

 To make a flow parallel, just use the `RunInParallel` method.